-When buying a house, the location, the open space, community area, interiors, all together combine and go towards the decision to purchase.
+When buying a house, the location, the open space, community area, and interiors, all together combine and go towards the decision to purchase.
 However, even if everything else ticks the right boxes, would you ever consider buying a house, and putting your family under a roof, where the structural integrity is questionable?

-Why do you then not question and worry about the structural integrity of the infrastructure on which your entire Clinic, plans to operate.
+Why do you then not question and worry about the structural integrity of the infrastructure on which your entire Clinic, plans to operate?
 Critical medical data for thousands of your Patients are going to be housed in the EMR you select.
-Is the EMR robust enough to hold up under not so ideal conditions?
+Is the EMR robust enough to hold up under not-so-ideal conditions?

-Is the infrastructure resilient to network failure and hardware outages.
+Is the infrastructure resilient to network failure and hardware outages?
 Has physical access to the servers storing your data, been thought through?
-What happens if the hardware storing your Clinical data crashes, is their a stated backup policy?
-Servers can be housed in the most exotic of countries to save on the hosting bill, what happens if the country of choice by your EMR Vendor is plagued by political trouble – remember the Arab springs that spread like plague?
+What happens if the hardware storing your Clinical data crashes, is there a stated backup policy?
+Servers can be housed in the most exotic of countries to save on the hosting bill, what happens if the country of choice by your EMR Vendor is plagued by political trouble – remember the Arab springs that spread like the plague?
 Or the annual Vietnam dropouts, where the entire country got cut off from the rest of the world.

 You must realize that Infrastructure is not a one-time cost, it is a lifelong commitment for your EMR Vendor, ie recurring bills month after month, year after year.
 This is why a bigger motivation to cut corners on such costs, every penny saved multiplies itself into months and years to yield sizeable savings, at the Client’s expense.

-Here are 5 Questions to ask your EMR Vendor about the IT infrastructure on which you plan to run your Clinic and store data of your Patient:
+Here are 5 Questions to ask your EMR Vendor about the IT infrastructure on which you plan to run your Clinic and store the data of your Patient: